 Dr. Steve M. Dorman is the 11th president of Georgia College & State University, Georgia's designated public liberal arts university.
 In the first 18 months of his tenure, which began in September, 2012, Dr. Dorman has initiated a campus-wide program prioritization project, a revitalized diversity plan and a restatement of the university's brand platform.
 The president has endorsed a university-wide quality enhancement plan that articulated the campus's commitment to a culture of engaged learning and teaching.
 He is also currently leading the effort to prepare the university for embarking on a comprehensive campaign.

-He previously served as a professor and dean of the College of Health and Human Performance at the University of Florida, where he oversaw faculty, staff and a $10 million budget.
-He also coordinated fundraising efforts.
+Immediately prior to his selection as GC's president, Dr. Dorman served as a professor and dean of the College of Health and Human Performance at the University of Florida, where he oversaw faculty, staff and coordinated fundraising efforts.

-Among others, he earned Eta Sigma Gamma's Honor Award for his contributions to the health sciences profession and the American School Health Association's William Howe Award and National Health Educator of the Year.
+Among other academic achievements, he earned Eta Sigma Gamma's Honor Award for his contributions to the health sciences profession and the American School Health Association's William Howe Award and National Health Educator of the Year.

-Dr. Dorman earned a bachelor's degree in biology at Lee College in Cleveland, Tennessee; a master's degree in public health and a doctorate of philosophy in health education, both at the University of Tennessee in Knoxville.
+Dr. Dorman earned a bachelor's degree in biology at Lee College in Cleveland, Tennessee, a master's degree in public health and doctorate of philosophy in health education, both at the University of Tennessee in Knoxville.